 This article is the first of a four-part series on the Envision virtual machine’s inner workings: the software that runs Envision scripts.
-See part 2, part 3.
+See part 2, part 3 and part 4.
 This series doesn’t cover the Envision compiler (maybe some other time), so let’s just assume that the script has somehow been converted to the bytecode that the Envision virtual machine takes as input.

 A Supply Chain Optimization pipeline covers a wide range of data processing needs: data ingestion and augmentation, feature extraction, probabilistic forecasting, producing optimal decisions under constraints, data exports, analytics, and dashboard creation.
 Each company’s pipeline is different, with its own inputs, rules, constraints and outputs.
 The volume of data is large: from Lokad’s experience, even our smallest accounts must process gigabytes of data each day, and our larger accounts reach well over a terabyte per day.
 As the optimization pipeline usually waits for daily inputs from the rest of the company’s internal data processing, it only has a few hours of computation time to optimize tomorrow’s decisions based on today’s data.

 It’s not hard.
 Not really.
 Processing several terabytes in a few hours is a performance target well within the reach of a team of skilled software engineers.